tsharp42/S5CommunicationLibrary/docs/protocol.md

 << 52 00 6d 00 00 00 05 00 00 00 00 40 00 - PcMute On
 ```

+Observations
+- The receivers have no error checking for input data.
+Incorrect setting of ML byte nearly bricked a V1.9 Receiver.

 ## Set Frequency
 Send
 ```